furjac/FG_8085-simulator/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## ❤️ Support This Project

+If you find this simulator useful for your studies or work, consider supporting the project with a donation:

+- **Bitcoin**: `14GSZ1293s65JjytCjZMz3AFNSUa4ZVN2V`
+- **Monero (XMR)**: `42GyVekn3tufQjYQS9iN79g9MhzfLDgiu3HVAifDfNuW8MA2bi2UPagXo5ZPzA8rupERybjWsMv5HP7azinFbBxcFf9FW86`
+- **UPI** (for users in India): `furjack@ybl`

+Your support helps keep this project maintained and improved.
+Visit the [Donate Page](http://localhost:5000/donate) for more information.

 ## 📝 License